unipartdigital/calendar/README.md

 This is verified as compatible with RCMCARDDAV 3.0.3 as I use it to sync my contacts from Nextcloud to Roundcube.

 **BE ADVISED**
-I have tested out v4 of RCMCARDDAV and it is not compatible.
-I am working on it.
+I have tested out v4 of RCMCARDDAV and it is not compatible with this calendar anymore but I am working on it.

 For Older Roundcube versions (v1.3.x and older) download [v0.4](https://github.com/texxasrulez/caldav_calendar_te/releases/tag/0.4)

 **Installation**